Shilton D'Silva

-Shilton Sydney D'Silva (born 15 September 1992) is an Indian professional footballer who currently plays as a midfielder for Gokulam Kerala in the I-League.
+Shilton Sydney D'Silva (born 15 September 1992) is an Indian professional footballer who plays as a midfielder for Gokulam Kerala in the I-League.

 Career

 Early career

 Born in Mumbai (Bombay), D'Silva was discovered playing football for his school team, the St Pius X High School (Bombay), shortly thereafter he was selected to play for state-level tournaments in the Maharashtra U14 team.
 After playing for the state during a 10-day football festival, D'Silva joined the youth set-up of I-League side Mahindra United.
 While with Mahindra United, D'Silva played for the under-15 side in the Manchester United Premier Cup.
 Then, when Mahindra United U15s played against the India U16 side D'Silva was spotted by youth coach Colm Toal and was thus selected to join the India youth set-up.

 Pailan Arrows

 In 2010, after the disbanding of Mahindra United, D'Silva was selected to play for the Pailan Arrows, then known as AIFF XI, of the I-League.
 This team would be a team full of under-23 players in preparation for the 2018 FIFA World Cup.
 D'Silva made his professional debut for AIFF XI on 1 December 2010 against Chirag United in which AIFF XI fell 1–2 in their first ever game.
 He then scored his first professional goal on 22 December 2010 against Air India FC.
 His 34th-minute strike helped AIFF XI win 2–1.
 He then scored his second goal of the season against Dempo with a 10th-minute goal that lead to a 1–1 draw against the champions.

 On 20 December 2011, during a Federation Cup (India) match against Mumbai FC, D'Silva suffered an ACL tear.
 This injury lead him to miss the 2011–12 I-League season.
 After a year out, D'Silva rejoined the team in November 2012, however, in a friendly match against Mohammedan, challenge by Phoolchand Hembram left D'Silva with a broken tibia and fibula.
 This led to another surgery which meant that D'Silva would miss the 2012–13 I-League season, the last ever season for Pailan Arrows.